“The family is one of nature’s masterpieces” ~ George Santayana

-Although we sometimes fail to give this reading the proper respect it deserves, in reality it is one of the more important passages.
-Family is one of the truly great gifts from God.
-Families are in some ways the compass that guides us, they are our inspiration to use the gifts that God gave us to the very best of our abilities and they are our comfort when we inevitably falter.
+Although we sometimes fail to give this reading the proper respect it deserves, it is in reality one of the more important passages.
+Family is one of the great gifts from God.
+The family is in many respects the compass that guides us, our inspiration to use the gifts that God gave us to the very best of our abilities.
+They are our comfort when we inevitably falter.
 To quote the great French Author Andre Maurois, “Without a family, man, alone in the world, trembles in the cold.”
-Is it any wonder why the world hangs in such a tenuous state, what with the slow disintegration of the family structure Hardly.
+Is it any wonder why the world hangs in such a tenuous state, what with the slow disintegration of the family structure?
+Hardly.

 Why 42 generations in total you may ask?Devotees of the Breviary might have the answer for you.
 In the Evening prayer, they recite that God’s divine plan “...is to be carried out, in Christ, in the fullness of time.”
-Yes, this is a God who humbled himself to share in our humanity.
+Yes, this is a God who takes His time, He who humbled himself to share in our humanity (Philippians 2:8).

 With the Christmas Holiday Season upon us, families naturally reunite in order to share in the joy of the Season.
 Advent is a great time to examine those familial relationships that may be in need of mending.
 If you’ve done an injustice to a family member, apologize.
 If a family member has done an injustice to you, let it go.
 Advent is, after all, a penitential season as much as it is a joyful and hopeful one.